 Dollar stores are great if you have one near you.
-They have lots of varieties of decorating stuff and usually it's a dollar, or very near it.
-Browse around and see what they've got.
-Cheap is good.
+They have lots of decorating stuff and usually it's a dollar, or very near it.

 5. The Internet

-There is lots of cool stuff out there on the internet.
+There is lots of cool stuff on the internet.
 Remember the free fonts I talked about?
-There are free images out there, too.
+There are also free images.
 But be sure you are using ones that are free.
-Be good and only download those things that people say you may.
-We might be cheap, but we don't steal.

-Do a google or yahoo search (or dogpile or whatever your favorite search engine is) for "free images" or "free fonts".
+Do a search for "free images" or "free fonts".
 If you know what you want an image of, include that too, like "free airplane image" or "free airplane photo".

 6. A camera

-If you are looking of a photo of a common, everyday thing, like a road (for a transportation exhibit) or a tree (for a nature exhibit), take your camera and shoot your own (The rules say it MUST be your own work).
-A digital camera will allow you to probably enlarge it to an 8 x 10 size and print it out yourself, but you can do that with a regular film camera, too.
-It just might take a bit longer to have the enlargements made.
+If you need a photo of a common, everyday thing, like a road (for a transportation exhibit) or a tree (for a nature exhibit), take your camera and shoot your own.
+A digital camera will allow you toenlarge it and print it out yourself, but you can do that with a regular film camera, too.

 7. Your own artwork.